Mount Somolenko

-Mount Somolenko is a volcanic peak in southwestern British Columbia, Canada, located 83 km east of Rivers Inlet and 7 km south of Mount Silverthrone.
+Mount Somolenko is a volcanic peak in southwestern British Columbia, Canada, located 83 km east of Rivers Inlet and 7 km south of Silverthrone Mountain.
 It is the highest peak south of Mount Silverthrone in the Ha-Iltzuk Icefield.

 History

 The name of the mountain was adopted on the National Topographic System map 92M on March 28, 1967.
 It is named after Nicholas Somolenko, a World War II aircraftman of the Royal Canadian Air Force who was killed when his aircraft was shot down over Europe on June 7, 1944.

-Somolenko was from New Westminster and was survived by his parents John and Ephresinia Somolenko at the time of his death.
-Somolenko's name is inscribed on the Air Forces Memorial in Surrey, United Kingdom, and like many others inscribed on this memorial, he has no known grave.
+Somolenko was born to John and Ephresinia Somolenko in New Westminster.
+His name is inscribed on the Air Forces Memorial in Surrey, United Kingdom, and like many others inscribed on this memorial, he has no known grave.